X

 St. Vincent de Paul

-The Resurrection of the Lord has been in existence since the spring of 1982.
+The Resurrection of the Lord conference has been in existence since the spring of 1982.
 Over these years food has been provided to those in poverty within our parish boundary.
 We also offer clothing and other assistance for rental, transportation and utilities when money is available.
 When our situation is in need, the Holy Spirit comes to our aid with volunteers and resources.
-Presently we provide services on Monday-Wednesday-Friday from 9:00 to 11:00 am.
-We however always respond to people in need when we get the call from our Pastor seeking our intervention.
-Also we have developed digital technology for administrative activities.
+As of February 2025, we provide services to our community on Mondays and Thursdays from 9:00 to 12:00 pm.
+(Please note, the conference may be closed on religious and federal holidays that may fall on Mondy or Thursday.
+Call 210-673-4038 to see if the office is open.)
+We will respond to people in need when we receive a call from our Pastor seeking our intervention.

 We also recycle our cardboard and materials that we cannot give out.
 Our central Council and Goodwill then provide vouchers which we can use to purchase household items or clothes.